Thank you for chairing a session at the 2021 Australian Earth Sciences Convention.

 - We will email you an outline of the schedule for your session.

-- Have questions prepared for your presenters as a back-up for the live Q&A.
+- Have questions prepared for your presenter as a back-up for the live Q&A.

 - Please read through the portal instructions prior to the convention to familiarise yourself with accessing your session.
 There will also be a scheduled rehearsal time with the conference organisers prior to the convention to run through how the session will run.
 To familiarise and make yourself comfortable with chairing the session we strongly recommend you attend a rehearsal.
 We will send you portal access login details prior to the rehearsal.